docker/docs/engine/getstarted-voting-app/index.md

 services in a swarm as configured in the `.yml`.

 Note that at the top of the `docker-stack.yml` file, the version is indicated as `version: "3" `.
-This voting app example relies on Compose version 3, which is designed to be cross-compatible with Compose and Docker Engine swarm mode.
+The voting app example relies on Compose version 3, which is designed to be cross-compatible with Compose and Docker Engine swarm mode.

 Before we get started, let's take a look at some aspects of Compose files and